 - Made with quality, easy-to-digest proteins

 Do you want to save money without skipping important health benefits of quality wet cat foods?
-Try Meow Mix Seafood Selections.
-A variety pack of 24 is only $13, yet every can includes real proteins like salmon, tuna, and crab, to make sure that your cat is getting the proper nutrition in every bite.
-Meow Mix Seafood Selections also include high moisture content to keep your kitty hydrated and his digestive tract moving.
+Try Meow Mix Savory Morsels Seafood Entrée.
+A pack of 12 is only $6.39, yet every can includes real proteins from seafood to ensure that your cat is getting the proper nutrition in every bite.
+Meow Mix Savory Morsels Seafood Entrée also include high moisture content to keep your kitty hydrated and his digestive tract moving.

 These cat foods also come in convenient, easy-to-open cups that are simpler than the cans used for other foods.
 Portioned to 2.75 ounces each, your adult cat is likely to get just the right amount of food with each helping.

-According to several Amazon reviewers, Meow Mix Seafood Selections offer a good balance between affordability and nutrition.
-Their cats also love the variety of flavors and owners appreciate how easy it is to open the containers compared to cans.
+According to several Amazon reviewers, this wet cat food offers a good balance between affordability and nutrition.
+Their cats also love the flavors and owners appreciate how easy it is to open the containers compared to cans.

 - Easy-open cups are convenient and lock in natural juices